MosesSupposes/Purescript-By-Example/text/chapter10.md

 Type -> Type -> Type -> Type
 ```

 `Fn2` takes three type arguments. `Fn2 a b c` is a type representing an uncurried function of two arguments of types `a` and `b`, that returns a value of type `c`.
-We used it to import `diagonalUncurried` from the foriegn module.
+We used it to import `diagonalUncurried` from the foreign module.

 We can then call it with `runFn2` which takes the uncurried function then the arguments.